Overlord: Dark Legend: Plot

 Instead of the unnamed Overlord introduced in the previous game, Dark Legend follows the story of a new Overlord, named "Lord Gromgard".
-Half Man Half Monster He is Wearing Armor and Helmet and Armed with a Weapon like a Warrior and he has Magical Powers like a Warlock In the form of puppet show-esque cutscenes, the Overlord's story is told (with Gnarl doing the narration).
+In the form of puppet show-esque cutscenes, the Overlord's story is told (with Gnarl doing the narration).
 Lord Gromgard, as a child, was told by Gnarl that, on his sixteenth birthday, his destiny would be fulfilled.
 As the years passed, the kingdom suffered many problems in the form of blights, poor crop harvests, Halflings taking the local food, bandits stealing from the populace and wolves eating or destroying what was left.
 Desperate to reclaim his fame, the Overlord's father, the once mighty Duke Gromgard, set out on a quest to acquire some of his lost assets, only to return with nothing and to find his wife, Duchess Gromgard, had run off with a rich and strong nobleman from a neighbouring kingdom.
 On his sixteenth birthday, Lord Gromgard is left alone when his father sets out on yet another quest to reclaim his fortune, leaving Lord Gromgard with his extremely unpleasant older siblings, Lord Greenville and Lady Gerda.